Grids

 Variance (e.g., actual vs. forecast)

-to hide/show specific columns.
+drop down to hide/show specific columns.

 to restore the default column layout.